 Alridge (2003) named the dilemmas and challenges of objectivity, voice, agency, and presentism encountered by African American educational historians whose research focuses on the education of African Americans.
 Similarly, Collins (2000) noted that Black women run the risk of “being discredited as being too subjective and hence less scholarly” (p.
 19).
 Alridge (2003) argued the “double consciousness” African American scholars face within the academy may be transcended by using solid and innovative conceptual and methodological approaches (Alridge, p.
 25).
 Black feminist thought, when implemented with fidelity, serves this need.
 Scholars of color often reconcile this dilemma by actively recognizing their race, sexuality, gender, and class as tools that shape their identity as a researcher.

 For Glesne (2006), reciprocity can have a therapeutic effect on the interview process.
 She wrote, “What specifically is therapeutic about the interview process is the unburdening effect of the respondents saying safely whatever they feel. . . .
 The therapeutic dimension of a good interview is part of what [I] return to [my] participants” (p.
 85).
 Similarly, Patton (2002) also found that giving participants recordings of the interview and transcripts was a way to continue family legacies.
 He wrote, “Participants in research provide us with something of great value, their stories and their perspectives on their world.
 We show that we value what they give us by offering something in exchange” (p.
 415).
 The words of Patton (2002) and Glesne (2006) resonate with scholars and challenge them to think about the reciprocal aspects of research.
 This type of research provides examples of the multiplicity represented in the world that has been silenced and neglected by traditional research methods.
-Investigating the subjugated knowledge of subordinate groups—in this case a Black woman’s standpoint and Black feminist though—requires more ingenuity than that is needed to examine the standpoints and thoughts of dominant groups (Collins, 2000, p.
+Investigating the subjugated knowledge of subordinate groups—in this case a Black woman’s standpoint and Black feminist thought—requires more ingenuity than is needed to examine the standpoints and thoughts of dominant groups (Collins, 2000, p.
 252).
 This is in part because subordinate groups have long had to use alternative ways to create independent self-definitions and self-valuations of themselves.
 The rendering of multiple realities in research ignites a greater sense of reciprocity among participant and researcher.

 Glesne (2006) stated that validity is an issue we should consider “during research design as well in the midst of data collection” (p.
 35).
 She listed several verification procedures one can employ to address the issue of research validity.
 The procedure researchers use most often is member checking.
 Glesne (2006) described member checking as “sharing interview transcripts, analytical thoughts, and/or drafts of the final report with research participants to make sure you are representing them and their ideas accurately” (p.
 36).
 Member checking help researchers verify the trustworthiness of their data collection and analysis.